Controllable Text Generation with Neurally-Decomposed Oracle: Methodology

 where $\alpha=\frac{r}{R^C_p(\mathbf{x})}, \beta=\frac{1-r}{1-R^C_p(\mathbf{x})}.$

 Similar to Eq. \eqref{eq:toklvl}, once we have access to $R^C_p$, we can directly compute the closed-form solution even though the form is much more complicated.
-In this paper we only focus on the hard constraint ($r=0$), however, here we demonstrate that our framework is capable for the relaxed controlling.
+In this paper we only focus on hard constraints ($r=1$), however, here we demonstrate that our framework is capable of handling soft constraints as well.